IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 *ibc.load() appears to ignore all of my users for secure context.
 Then it complains it found "No membership users" and never registers with a Peer!*

-- Correct behavior of `ibc.load()` is to remove any enrollIDs that do not contain 'type_1' in their name.
+- Correct behavior of `ibc.load()` is to remove any enrollIds that do not contain 'type_1' in their name.
-This is to conform to the OBC Peer spec of what enrollIDs a dev's app should use.
+This is to conform to the OBC Peer spec of what enrollIds a dev's app should use.
 If this is not applicable for your network (ie you have a custom IBM Blockchain network) you can easily create your own version of `ibc.load()` for your needs.
 I would copy the code found in `ibc.load()` then modify it to fit your own needs.
 Everything important that `ibc.load()` calls is exposed in this module.